KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/javascript-guide/play-with-javascript.md

 title: Play with JavaScript
 ---

+## Oveview

-In this chapter, we are going to
+In this step, we are going to
-  - Understand last chapter's js code.
+  - 🐯 Understand last chapter's js code.
-  - Try different javascript code to get used to it.
+  - 🐅 Try different javascript code to get used to it.

-## Where to write javascript code
+## Where to write javascript code ?
 > **In HTML**, JavaScript code is inserted between `<script>` and `</script>` tags.

 https://www.w3schools.com/js/js_whereto.asp